lwchen6309/unsupervised-image-segmentation-by-WNet-with-NormalizedCut/README.md

 (Figure from the original WNet paper)

-Two Unets are stacked as autoencoder to generate sementic segmentation of images.
+The WNet consists on two Unets to stack as autoencoder transforming from image to segmantion map, then back to image.

-An additional soft normalized cut term serve as a criterion to improve segmentation,
+In ths implementation, an additional soft normalized cut term is added to serve as a criterion to improve the segmentation.

-For details of normalized cut, please refer to the [original paper](https://arxiv.org/abs/1711.08506)
+In brief, the soft normalized cut measure how the segmentation map aggregates.
+Optimizing this measurement helps to remove the spare noise and noisy fragments in the segmentation map.
+Please refer to the [original paper](https://arxiv.org/abs/1711.08506) for details of normalized cut.

 In short, normalized cut measure how good the segmentation is, the procedures are as follow: